nst/STHTTPRequest/README.md

 -   easy to set request headers, cookies and POST data
 -   easy to get response status, headers and encoding
 -   file upload with progress block
+-   can use streaming thank to download progress block
 -   fast and simple HTTP authentication
 -   log requests in curl format

 ##### Maturity

-STHTTPRequest is used in applications available on the App Store and used by 100'000+ regular users.
+STHTTPRequest is used in many applications available on the App Store and used by 100'000+ regular users.

 STHTTPRequest is also used in the [STTwitter library](https://github.com/nst/STTwitter), the main Objective-C library to access Twitter API.